BimsaraS99/binary-classification-pytorch/README.md

-# Circle Dataset Classification using PyTorch
+# Circle Dataset Classification using PyTorch - Binary Classification

 ## Overview
 This project demonstrates the classification of a circular dataset using PyTorch, a popular deep learning library.
 The goal is to build and compare two neural network models: a simple linear model and a more complex model with a hidden layer.
 The models are trained to classify the dataset into two classes: inner and outer circles.